Citrus australis: Taxonomy

 The Citrus australis can be distinguished from other species by its pear-like shape of being slightly narrower at the top and wider at the bottom, compared to the spherical shape that is more commonly seen in limes.
 It is also about 2 to 5 cm wide in diameter, making it easier to distinguish against common limes which tend to be bigger in size.
 They also differ from other common citrus fruits by the amount of yellow oil that they possess, which can be seen from inside the vesicles of these fruits.
 Compared to other citruses such as the finger lime, Citrus australasica, or other Australian species of citrus, the vesicles differ in shape.
 Near the central axis of the Citrus australis, larger vesicles can be seen, which secretes the oil.
 In nature, citruses that have higher oil yields have larger leaves compared to those that have lower oil yields.
 For example, the Citrus australis was found to have an oil yield of 0.3-0.5%, and the Citrus glauca was found to have a yield of 0.6%.
 These both have a leaf size of about than 3 to 4 x 2 long.
 Conversely, the Citrus inodora has an oil yield of 0.1%, the Citrus garrawayi has an oil yield of 0.1-0.2%, and both have smaller leaves.

 Many of the citruses can also be distinguished from each other by the compositions of their essential oils.
-For example, the Citrus australis is the only species that has large amounts of a-piene.
+For example, the Citrus australis is the only species that has large amounts of a-pinene.
 It also lacks limonene, which is most prevalent in the Citrus australasica and also contains only a small amount of germacrene D, germacrene B and bicyclogermacrene, which accounts for about 50% of the oil found in Citrus inodara.
 A further breakdown of the oils inside the leaves of the Citrus australis shows that it is composed of "a-pinene (68–80%), as well as P-pinene (2-4%), myrcene (3-5%), limonene (2-3%), p-phellandrene (1-2%), linalool(l-2%), bicyclogermacrene (1-4%), globulol (1-3%) and viridiflorol (3-5%)".